--7 Refused
+- -7 Refused - -9 No answer

 Do you belong to a religion and, if yes, which religion do you belong to?

 [TN: Terminology for religious groups is extremely diverse across countries.
 ISSP members therefore have many different options to ask for religious affiliation in order to reflect the heterogeneity or homogeneity of local conditions.
 Either detailed lists of options or very compressed question formats may work.